“An extraordinarily moving and vivid account, in text and cartoon-style pictures, of the life and death of an

 Tangles: A Story About Alzheimer’s, My Mother and Me

 When my mother Midge was diagnosed with Alzheimer’s at 55, I knew right away that I wanted to write about the unknown territory my family was entering – disorienting, devastating and strange, but also full of tenderness and love.
-Over the next six years I collected notes and sketches, and a few months after Mom died, I sat down on the floor with my notebooks piled around my, and cut and pasted together words and images to create the first rough version of Tangles.
-In Tangles my goal was to create an unsparing documentation of our family’s journey, including not only the grief, anger and fear, but also the moments of love and joy and even some dark humour.
-I was eager to share my experience, but quite unprepared for the enthusiastic response the book has received from critics and readers since it was first published in 2010 by Freehand, a small press in Alberta.
-Over the past five years, Tangles has been published in the US, UK, France, Germany and Korea.
+Over the next six years I collected notes and sketches, and a few months after Mom died, I sat down on the floor with my notebooks piled around me, and cut and pasted together words and images to create the first rough version of Tangles.

 Not only a spot-on portrait of the dark comedy and vast sadness that Alzheimer’s contains, the book is a fitting tribute to Leavitt’s mom.